Be AdventureSmart: When boating

 Any necessary medication (with spares)

 Means of communication (VHF is commonly used for ship to ship, ship to shore and emergency communications in the marine environment.
-A mobile phone in a sealed dry bag is a good back up).
+A mobile phone in a sealed dry bag kept on your person is a good back up).

 Kill cord (if you are on an open powerboat or RIB and your boat is not fitted with one, then get one fitted.
 Always carry a spare kill cord).